 These procedures may not be used to grieve the actual terms of the college’s employment policies and employee compensation plans, only claims of unfairness in connection with the interpretation or application of such policies or plans.
 These procedures also may not be used to grieve individual performance reviews or informal disciplinary actions such as verbal warnings or verbal reprimands.

-If a question exists as to whether a particular matter is covered by these procedures, the Director of Human Resources will decide in consultation with the Vice President for Finance and Administration.
+If a question exists as to whether a particular matter is covered by these procedures, the Chief Human Resources Officer will decide in consultation with the Vice President for Finance and Administration.

 STEP 1 – informal discussion with the immediate supervisor and/or department head